Outfielder Braden Bishop gained the Mariners’ trust — and earned a trip to Japan

 “He told me I couldn’t tell anyone about it because they were still notifying people,” Bishop said.

-Bishop only told those affected and kept it quiet as requested.
 But other people found out because, well, the media found out about the decision to put Bishop on the travel roster through other sources in the organization.
 The burden had been lifted.

 “I saw you guys tweet about it,” he said.
 “So that helped.”

-Realistically, the decision to bring Bishop became expected once the Mariners made it clear that projected every day center fielder Mallex Smith, who was recovering from an elbow strain, wasn’t going on the trip.
-The team wanted Smith to remain in Arizona to prepare for the home opener on March 28 vs. the Red Sox at T-Mobile Park.
+Realistically, the decision to bring Bishop became expected once the Mariners made it clear that projected everyday center fielder Mallex Smith, who was recovering from an elbow strain, wasn’t going on the trip.
+The team wanted Smith to remain in Arizona to prepare for the home opener on March 28 versus the Red Sox.

 Once Smith’s recovery plan was finalized, Bishop was the player most likely to go.
-He’s the perfect depth addition and of the group of six outfielders on the travel roster, he’s the best defensively in center field.
+He’s the perfect depth addition and, of the group of six outfielders on the travel roster, he’s the best defensively in center field.

-Bishop made the situation much easier by how he played this spring.
-He appeared in 15 games, hitting .379 with a 1.143 on-base plus slugging percentage, two doubles, a triple, three homers and 15 RBI.
-He also gained the trust of Servais on the bases and in the field, which probably was more important to his case.
+Bishop made the situation easier by hitting .379 with a 1.143 on-base plus slugging percentage, two doubles, a triple, three homers and 15 RBI in 15 spring games.
+He gained the trust of Servais on the bases and in the field, which probably was more important to his cause.

-“I try to make my goals when I come into spring training or the season and I try to detach from the results as much as possible,” Bishop said.
+“I try to make my goals when I come into spring training or the season, and I try to detach from the results as much as possible,” Bishop said.
 “You can do everything right and still get no results.
 My biggest thing for me is I wanted to make sure in the clubhouse that guys enjoyed being around me.
 I wanted to earn Skip’s trust.
 That was big for me.
 Being realistic and knowing what my role would be if I were to be here, it would be as outfield depth.
 Does he trust me coming off the bench to play defense or run?”

 So Bishop worked to gain it.